kpf5297/isd04-motor-driver/README.md

 }
 ```

+The driver validates that the provided GPIO pins fall within the target MCU's
+pin count.
+Override `ISD04_GPIO_PIN_COUNT` at compile time if your platform
+exposes a different number of pins per port.
+Applications may use the
+`ISD04_VALIDATE_PIN(pin)` macro for their own static assertions.

 `isd04_driver_pulse` toggles the step pin and updates the driver's internal
 position counter.
 If step pulses are produced elsewhere, call
 `isd04_driver_step` to keep the tracked position synchronized.